 - In a bowl combine flour, baking powder, baking soda and salt.
 Set aside.

 - In a separate bowl beat together butter and sugar until light and fluffy.
 Add eggs one at a time, scraping down the bowl after each egg, making sure they are combined well.
+Add lemon zest and mix until combined.

 - Add half the liquid mixture to the dry ingredients, stirring by hand until just combined.